Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 # Reinforcement_Learning-Gym_Cartpole

-# The scripts shown here deal with the CartPole environment of OpenAI Gym.
+The scripts shown here deal with the CartPole environment of OpenAI Gym.
 They implement autonomous agents that are able to learn how to "solve" it, i.e. balancing the pole within a stable configuration for at least 195 steps.
 The first implementation uses a neural network (NN) implementation of Q-learning.
 The other two explore an original reinforcement learning algorithm using a directed graph to represent the environment in two different stages of complexity.

+## 1) Neural Q-learning
-# Q-learning is a common reinforcement learning technique, where the decision policy is updated using the rewards assigned to the outcomes of an action (if a step leads to failure or not) and estimates of the best option of the decision policy itself for the next step (a nice explanation can be found at https://en.wikipedia.org/wiki/Q-learning).
+Q-learning is a common reinforcement learning technique, where the decision policy is updated using the rewards assigned to the outcomes of an action (if a step leads to failure or not) and estimates of the best option of the decision policy itself for the next step (a nice explanation can be found at https://en.wikipedia.org/wiki/Q-learning).
 Here, we will train the policies using a NN, where the states are used as input and for each possible action (2 in this case) an output will be produced that can be interpreted as the quality of the resulting state performing the respective action.

-# We start with the imports.
+We start with the imports.
 We will be using keras to set up, train and use our NN model for predictions.
 ```
 import gym
 import numpy as np